 Summary: Perfect Choice Funeral Plans* – the perfect choice?

 A decent set of plans, which seem to have been designed for funeral directors as much as clients, and perhaps more.
 We have just been sent the latest Perfect Choice Funeral Plans brochure, which at last puts to bed the confusion!
 They clearly are still alive and kicking, so we have updated the Review to reflect what is happening at the moment.
 We didn’t get complete information about their fees, so we are still a little in the dark – but it is progress!
 But the figures below are last years prices, so they may well have risen now!

 As we understand it, the plan is effectively sponsored by the trade association the National Association of Funeral Directors and largely sold by their members.
 We like Ecclesiastical (who hold the money) but are concerned about the portability of plans set up by individual funeral directors.
-Clearly, changing funeral directors has to be possible, but the new one may not be happy to accept the old one’s prices.
+Clearly, changing funeral directors must be possible, but the new one may not be happy to accept the old one’s prices.
 So we can foresee the odd issue there, under clause 3.5 of their Terms of Business ESPS103/0716.
-We can see that this is fair to funeral directors, but it is not so good for planholders.
+We can see that this is fair to funeral directors, but it is not so good for plan holders.
 “The plan is guaranteed to cover the funeral director’s costs listed in the plan details as long as your requirements don’t change and the original firm carries out your funeral.”
 That would seem to mean that you will have to ask them nicely if you can move without them asking for more money.
 Amazing!
 Fair enough if you change your requirements, but just moving?
 But that is not much comfort if you suddenly find the original firm disappears or you move to an area where the only funeral director charges twice as much.

 The following 3 plans allow for cremation only.
 Each one carries an allowance of £1,150* towards third party costs – cremation, doctors fees and minister or celebrant.
 That isn’t bad, though some offer an extra £50 or so, but some offer far less.